1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     *If you can see bare wire shing through due to a melted and/or displaced insulation, change the part immediately!*

     Don't try to cover it up with some kind of insulation, even though Kapton tape should stand the heat.
-You'll risk a shortcut which then will harm your motherboard and might even cause more severe damage!
+You'll risk a short circuit which then will harm your motherboard and might even cause more severe damage!

     You can check the wiring of the thermistor by measuring the electrical continuity of the wires.
 If your multimeter doesn't have this function, you can measure the resistance instead.